 Step 2: Check ELO eligibility and choose the right category

-The rules are clear: access to categories depends on ELO points, with a reference date set at 2026-01-05.
-Specifically, this means that your in-season ‘progressions’ are not necessarily enough to re-qualify a team after registrations close, except for specified exceptions (such as certain cases of new affiliates or special evaluations).
+The rules are clear: category access depends on ELO points, with a reference date set at January 5, 2026.
+Specifically, this means that your ‘progressions’ during the season are not necessarily enough to re-qualify a team after entries close, except for specified exceptions (such as new affiliates or specific evaluations).

 What you need to check before forming your team